 Due to the long shelf-life of our frozen processed products and the purity of our ultra high pressure guacamole, we believe that we are well positioned to address the diverse taste and needs of today's customers.
-We believe our ultra high pressure machines will enable our company to deliver the widest available array of prepared avocado and other products to our customers.
+We believe our ultra high pressure machines will enable our company to deliver the widest available array of prepared avocado products to our customers.
 We also believe that we are positioned to expand our ultra high pressure product line to include more avocado related products, high-end salsas, mangoes and other readily available fruit products.
 We continue to seek to expand our relationships with major food service companies and develop alliances that will allow our products to reach a larger percentage of the marketplace.

-Net sales of frozen products represented approximately 63% and 62% of total processed segment sales for the years ended October 31, 2007 and 2006.
-Net sales of our ultra high pressure products represented approximately 37% and 38% of total processed segment sales for the years ended October 31, 2007 and 2006.
+Net sales of frozen products represented approximately 64% and 63% of total processed segment sales for the years ended October 31, 2008 and 2007.
+Net sales of our ultra high pressure products represented approximately 36 % and 37% of total processed segment sales for the years ended October 31, 2008 and 2007.